8ta4/pun/DONTREADME.md

 > Does the vocabulary rely on a dictionary?

-Yes. `pun` draws its vocabulary from English Wiktionary entries that are categorized as English lemmas.
+Yes. `pun` draws its vocabulary from English Wiktionary entries.

-> Can `pun` produce puns that don't use lemma forms?

-Yes.
-Even though the source data is just English lemmas, the tool can inflect these words to create puns.

 > Does the vocabulary rely on Wikipedia?

 Nope.
-Wikipedia terms minus English Wiktionary English lemmas would mostly just end up with specialized named entities.
+Wikipedia terms minus English Wiktionary English terms would mostly just end up with specialized named entities.

 > Does `pun` filter vocabulary by word frequency?